 - Australian Bureau of Statistics (ABS).
 Australian Health Survey: Health service usage and health related actions, 2017-18.
 (ABS Cat. no. 4364055001DO003).
 Canberra: ABS, 2018.

 - AIHW.
 Socioeconomic inequalities in cardiovascular disease in Australia: current picture and trends since 1992.
 (AIHW Cat. no. AUS 74.)
 Canberra: AIHW; 2006.

-As part of the AHS, respondents aged two years and over were asked if they had ever been told by a doctor or nurse that they had one or more heart or other circulatory system conditions and if they considered they currently have one or more such conditions.
+As part of the AHS, respondents were asked if they had ever been told by a doctor or nurse that they had one or more heart or other circulatory system conditions and if they considered they currently have one or more such conditions.
 The following conditions, however, were assumed to be current long-term conditions:

 - rheumatic heart disease;

 - heart attack;